Pfeffer Simpelgotisch

 File Description

-pfeffer_simpelgotisch.zip A simple textura in three typefaces (regular, semi-bold and bold) and with extensive OpenType features.
+pfeffer_simpelgotisch.zip A simple textura in three typefaces (regular, semi-bold, and bold) and with extensive OpenType features.

 pfeffer_simpelgotisch_halbfett.zip The semi-bold typeface as a separate font family (because of Microsoft Word).